 Our walk begins from the small village of Dodena.
 The trail starts by crossing a covered bridge over the Wang Chu, and climbs steadily on switchback trails to Cheri Goemba, a small monastery perched on the hill with a view of the Thimphu Valley.
 Shabdrung Ngawang Namgyal built this monastery in 1620, and this is where the first community of monks in Bhutan was established.
 The monastery is considered very sacred, as it contains the ashes of Tempi Nima, the father of the first Shabdrung of Bhutan, and beautiful frescoes of Buddhist saints.

 After our visit to the monastery, we descend on the same route, keeping our eyes open for the goral (wild goat) that are often spotted on the cliffs nearby.
-Back at the village of Dodena, we follow a riverside trail via Begana to Cabesa, home to the Choki School of Arts (closed on weekends and holidays).
+Back at the village of Dodena, we follow a riverside trail via Begana to Cabesa, home to the Choki School of Arts.
 The Choki School is private and provides free, skills-related education in the traditional arts and crafts of Bhutan to Bhutanese children who are unable to complete their formal education.
 After visiting the school, we continue along the riverside trail, passing through small rural villages before returning to Thimphu.